 Treatment with any therapeutic protein may induce an immune response.
-In adult PNH patient studies (N = 261), in a study in children and adolescents with PNH (N = 13) and in aHUS studies (N = 89), only two cases (0.55%) of development of treatment-related anti-drug antibodies have been reported with ravulizumab (1 adult patient with PNH and 1 adult patient with aHUS).
-These anti-drug antibodies were transient in nature with low titre and did not correlate with clinical response or adverse events.
+In adult PNH patient studies (N = 261), in a study in children and adolescents with PNH (N = 13), in aHUS studies (N = 89), in a gMG study (N = 86) and in an NMOSD study (N = 58) only two cases (0.40%) of development of treatment-related anti-drug antibodies have been reported with ravulizumab (1 adult patient with PNH and 1 adult patient with aHUS).
+These anti-drug antibodies were transient in nature with a low titre and did not correlate with clinical response or adverse events.